 While doing this exercise, focus on staying calm and gentle with your feet, as even a slight move on the wrong side might worsen the pain.

 3. Outer Hip Piriformis Stretch

-This exercise will completely help stretch your back, piriformis and leg muscles, greatly helping alleviate most of the pain.
+This exercise will completely help stretch your back, piriformis, and leg muscles, greatly helping alleviate most of the pain.

 4. Buttocks Stretch For Piriformis Muscle

 Put your hands and knees on the ground, and drag the foot of the affected leg underneath the trunk.
-Twist it toward the opposite site close to the hip, while making sure your hip points toward the shoulder.
+Twist it toward the opposite side close to the hip, while making sure your hip points toward the shoulder.

 5. Long Adductor Stretch